C2|Q>: A Robust Framework for Bridging Classical and Quantum Software Development: Proposed Framework Evaluation

 To evaluate the deployment module of the framework, we executed Quantum Approximate Optimization Algorithm (QAOA) circuits on the Max-Cut problem, one of the supported problem types (see Table~\ref{table:problem_summary}), using 3-regular graphs as representative instances to provide scalable and realistic benchmarks.
 Max-Cut is a widely used benchmark in quantum optimisation~\cite{farhi2014} because (i) its qubit requirements scale directly with graph size, (ii) it naturally maps to QAOA formulations, and (iii) the generated circuits are sufficiently deep to expose realistic trade-offs in fidelity, runtime, and cost on NISQ devices~\cite{crooks2018performancequantumapproximateoptimization}.
 In this evaluation, we constructed QAOA circuits with depth $p=1$ \textit{(intentionally lower than the generator default of $p=3$ in Table~\ref{table:algorithm_configurations}, to reduce depth on NISQ hardware and isolate hardware-recommendation effects)}, executed $50$ rounds of classical parameter optimisation~\cite{farhi2014}, and performed $1000$ measurement shots per iteration.
 The tests began with 4-vertex graphs and scaled upward in steps of 2 (i.e., 4, 6, 8, …, 60) until the qubit requirements exceeded device capacities.
 This experimental setup ensured comparability across heterogeneous backends while exercising the recommender’s weighted evaluation pipeline.

-Figure~\ref{fig:recommender_metrics} summarises the recommender’s evaluation of supported devices under QAOA workloads in terms of the evaluation criteria—error rate, time, and cost—discussed in Section~\ref{Sec:Deployment}.
-Figure \ref{fig:recommender_metrics}(a) reports the projected error rates using the compound error model defined in Section~\ref{sec:transpiler_recommender}.
+Figure~\ref{fig:recommender_metrics} summarises the recommender’s evaluation of supported devices under QAOA workloads with respect to error rate, execution time, and cost, following the evaluation criteria defined in Section~\ref{Sec:Deployment}.
+Figure \ref{fig:recommender_metrics}(a) reports the projected error rates computed using the compound error model defined in Equation~\ref{eq:error}.
 The distinction between superconducting and trapped-ion devices is clear: trapped-ion platforms (Quantinuum, IonQ) scale with much lower error accumulation, whereas all superconducting devices (IBM, Rigetti, IQM) exceed the $\tau=0.5$ threshold beyond 12--14 qubits.
 For example, Quantinuum H1 maintains fidelity (defined as $F = 1 - \text{error rate}$) of approximately $90\%$ at 16 qubits, while \textit{ibm\_brisbane} falls below $35\%$.
 This gap directly impacts the feasibility of solving medium-to-large graph instances.

 Figure \ref{fig:recommender_metrics}(b) compares execution times.
 Superconducting devices such as \textit{ibm\_brisbane} and \textit{ibm\_sherbrooke} achieved sub-second runtimes for small problems (e.g., $\sim$0.5--1.0\,s at 6 qubits), but degraded to 2--3\,s once circuits exceeded 30 qubits due to limited connectivity and the resulting SWAP/transpilation overheads~\cite{murali2019noiseadaptivecompilermappingsnoisy}.
 In contrast, trapped-ion devices like Quantinuum H1 showed much higher per-gate latency, already requiring $\sim$270\,s at 6 qubits and scaling steeply toward its 20-qubit limit.
 These differences reflect fundamental architectural trade-offs: superconducting qubits operate with nanosecond-scale gates~\cite{Kjaergaard_2020} but require additional operations to compensate for restricted connectivity, whereas trapped-ion systems perform gates more slowly (microseconds to milliseconds) but benefit from all-to-all connectivity that reduces circuit depth~\cite{Linke_2017}.